RocketCommunicationsInc/astro/.changeset/green-rules-knock.md

 "angular-workspace": patch
 ---

 Added Vite and similar bundler support.
+Fixes an issue that prevented users from using lazy-loaded components in Vue when using Vite